Binary setup

 "rpc": {

-// Enable RPC communication over 'ipc' or 'ws'
+// Enable RPC communication over 'ipc' and 'ws'

 "modes": ["ipc", "ws"]